-This is the second in a series of blogs examining the stigma surrounding mental health clinicians who live with the same conditions they treat.
+This is the third in a series of blogs examining the stigma surrounding mental health clinicians who live with the same conditions they treat.
 A variety of viewpoints and experiences will be presented.

 Sometimes, anticipating the stigma surrounding an identity or condition can be as bad as actually experiencing it.
 Predicted stigma comes with real costs and lost opportunities, especially for therapists who treat the mental health conditions they live with and the clients they could serve.